josephlijo/jsBoot/Learning/reactBoot/redux/README.md

 Redux is a JavaScript library which helps to manage our data in SPA and it helps us visualize how data flows through our application.
 It is a predictable state container.
-Redux is often used with React; but, Redux cannot be used with other JavaScript frameworks as well.
+Redux is often used with React; but, Redux can be used with other JavaScript frameworks as well.

 ## What is a state?
 Let's assume that we have a currency converter application.
 In this application the state can be visualized as an object: